• 5 MIN READ

 Zachary Byrum is a Research Analyst in WRI's U.S. Climate Program, where he provides technology and policy analysis for carbon removal and deep decarbonization.
 His work focuses on pathways to reduce industrial emissions as well as bolstering technological carbon removal.
 Prior to WRI, Zach was a research assistant in the Carbon Management Research Initiative at the Center on Global Energy Policy.
 In the preceding years, he served as White House Intern in the National Economic Council under the Obama Administration and then an assistant analyst at the Congressional Budget Office.
 Zach holds a Master of Public Administration in Environmental Science and Policy from the School of International and Public Affairs at Columbia University and a B.A. in Economics and Political Science from Goucher College.

-Angela Anderson, Director of Industrial Innovation and Carbon Removal, WRI United States
+Senior Advisor of Industrial Innovation, WRI United States

 Angela Anderson is the Director of Industrial Innovation and Carbon Removal in the Climate Program.
 She leads WRI's growing portfolio of work in industrial decarbonization and carbon removal and aims to change narratives around “hard-to-abate” sectors and promote the natural and technological interventions required to achieve net-zero targets.
 Prior to joining WRI, Angela worked as a program director, coalition builder, international advocate, and campaign strategist.
 She led the Climate and Energy Program at the Union of Concerned Scientists for ten years; facilitated US-NGO engagement in the international climate negotiations while at US Climate Action Network and at the Pew Environmental Trust; and founded Clear the Air, a national coalition to reduce pollution from power plants.
 Angela holds a B.A. in political science from Colorado State University.

-Patrice Lahlum, Vice President of Carbon Management, GPI
+Vice President of Industrial Innovation and Carbon Management, GPI

-Patrice Lahlum is the vice president of the Carbon Management program at the Great Plains Institute.
+Patrice Lahlum is the Vice President of the Industrial Innovation and Carbon Management program at the Great Plains Institute.
 The Institute, headquartered in Minneapolis, MN, works with diverse stakeholders and communities across the country to transform the energy system to benefit people, the economy, and the environment.
 We strive to combine our unique consensus-building approach, expert knowledge and analysis, and local action to promote solutions that strengthen communities, shore up the nation’s industrial base, and enhance domestic energy independence, all while eliminating carbon emissions.
-Patrice oversees several initiatives including the Carbon Capture Coalition, Industrial Innovation Initiative, Carbon Action Alliance, and the Regional Carbon Capture Deployment Initiative.
+Patrice oversees several initiatives, including the Carbon Capture Coalition, Industrial Innovation Initiative, Carbon Action Alliance, and the Regional Carbon Capture Deployment Initiative.

 Kate Sullivan joined the Great Plains Institute in 2019.
-As Senior rogram Coordinator, Kate uses her analytical and design skills to provide research, writing, and logistical support across the Carbon Management team.
+As Senior Content Specialist, Kate uses her analytical and design skills to provide research, writing, and logistical support across the Industrial Innovation and Carbon Management team.
 Prior to joining GPI, Kate worked as an Energy Counselor in the Center for Energy and Environment’s residential department, assisting homeowners with their energy needs and providing resources for efficiency upgrades.
 Kate earned her BA in Biology from St. Olaf College with an emphasis in Environmental Studies.

-Jill Syvrud, Senior Program Manager, Carbon Management, GPI
+Senior Program Manager for Industrial Innovation and Carbon Management, GPI

-Jill Syvrud joined the Great Plains Institute in 2017 and serves as the program manager for the Carbon Management Program.
+Jill Syvrud joined the Great Plains Institute in 2017 and serves as the program manager for the Industrial Innovation and Carbon Management Program.
 In addition to overseeing the overall program, Jill directly supports the Industrial Innovation Initiative, a coalition advancing decarbonization solutions for the Midcontinent region’s most important industrial sectors.
 Jill earned a bachelor of science in biology from the University of Wisconsin–Eau Claire and a master of science degree in science technology and environmental policy from the University of Minnesota’s Humphrey School of Public Affairs.
-Jill’s past experience includes multiple graduate research assistantships concentrating on technology innovation and sustainable megacities along and a previous position as an administrative and outreach coordination intern with the Midwest Renewable Energy Association.
+Jill’s past experience includes multiple graduate research assistantships concentrating on technology innovation and sustainable megacities, as well as a previous position as an administrative and outreach coordination intern with the Midwest Renewable Energy Association.